Fantafestival

 The Mostra internazionale del film di fantascienza e del fantastico (English: International Science Fiction and Fantasy Film Show), commonly known as Fantafestival, is a film festival devoted to science fiction, fantasy and horror film that has been held annually in Italy since 1981.

-Fantafestival takes place every year in the first part of summer in Rome.
+Fantafestival takes place every year in Rome.
 In the past years, while maintaining its headquarters in Rome, some editions were held in contemporary in different Italian cities like Milan, Naples, Genoa, Verona, Parma and Ravenna.

-It was established in 1981 by Alberto Ravaglioli, supported since 1983 by Adriano Pintaldi, who left in 2015; since 2019 the festival is directed by Michele De Angelis and Simone Starace.
-For more than 30 years, Fantafestival has been one of the leading Italian events specialized in fantastic films and one of the most important international events of this kind.
+It was established in 1981 by Alberto Ravaglioli with Luigi Cozzi, supported since 1983 by Adriano Pintaldi; from 2019 to 2023 the festival was directed by Michele De Angelis and Simone Starace.
+Since 2024 the directors are Marcello Rossi and Luca Ruocco (who also directed the 2018 edition).
+For more than 40 years, Fantafestival has been one of the leading Italian events specialized in fantastic films and one of the most important international events of this kind.
 It has presented and launched in Italy many filmmakers who later would become among the most popular in the fantastic film world.
 The list of guests of honor includes all the biggest names in the genre, from actors such as Vincent Price, Christopher Lee, Peter Cushing, John Carradine, Rutger Hauer, Robert Englund, to directors and producers like Roger Corman, Freddie Francis, George A. Romero, Alejandro Jodorowsky, Sam Raimi, Peter Jackson, and among Italians, Lucio Fulci, Riccardo Freda, Dario Argento and Lamberto Bava.

 The festival is a founding and affiliated member of the European Fantastic Film Festivals Federation.